AmmoLand News Video Editor, Jim Grant, reviews 5 of the best AK 47 Magazines.

 U.S.A. -(AmmoLand.com)- With insane prices on ammo, sanctions against Russian imports, and record-level inflation, 2022 isn’t exactly the best time to get into an AK – but things are much better than they first appear.

 As someone who bought and collected AKs throughout the 2000s, I know we had it very good; between $750 Arsenals and 16-cent-per-round 7.62x39mm (and don’t even ask about the price of surplus 5.45 7N6) AK ownership was extremely affordable.
 But two things we definitely lacked were quality domestic AKs and accessories.

 That said, there’s still a good chunk of AK-specific products out there not worth the materials they’re made of, and quality surplus components still exist.
-So how can a new shooter separate the wheat from the chaff?
+So how can a new shooter separate the wheat from the chaff, and what is the best AK-47 magazine?
 Read on to be empowered with glorious Kalashnikov knowledge!

 Good vs Bad AK Gun Magazines: It’s What’s Inside That Counts

 I could have just made a quick-and-dirty list article linking to my favorite AK Gun Magazines, but I’m a firm believer in the old adage, “Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.”
 So Let me teach you exactly what to look for to ensure you don’t get robbed at the next gun show buying garbage-tier magazines due to your own ignorance.